MakerDyne/Basic-Reflow-Oven-Controller/README.txt

 Email: 	richard@makerdyne.com
 Web:	www.MakerDyne.com

-WARNING: DO NOT LEAVE UNATTENDED WHEN IN USE
+WARNING: DO NOT LEAVE THE OVEN UNATTENDED WHEN IN USE.
+TURN OFF ARDUINO AND
+	 ALWAYS UNPLUG THE OVEN FROM THE MAINS ELECTRICITY SUPPLY AFTER USE.

 Notes on the hardware: